-But TaxAct also excels if you have a more complicated tax return, including tax payers who have income from real estate rentals, investment income, freelancing, consulting, a small business, 1099 income, and similar situations.
-TaxAct offers some real advantages that make it well worth investigating.
+But TaxAct also excels if you have a more complicated tax return, including taxpayers who have income from real estate rentals, investment income, freelancing, consulting, a small business, 1099 income, or similar situations.

-They also provide free technical phone support.
-More common in the industry is to provide library type content, where you can look up specific tax questions in the database.
-But given that most people don’t prepare taxes for a living, being able to talk to a live person can be reassuring.
-It’s especially comforting if you’re preparing your taxes online for the first time.
+TaxAct provides free technical phone support.
+More common in the industry is to provide library-type content, where you can look up specific tax questions in the database.
+But, given that most people don’t prepare taxes for a living, being able to talk to a live person can be reassuring.
+It’s especially comforting if you’re preparing taxes online for the first time.

-Track Your Tax Refund Status.
+TaxAct offers Tax Refund Status tracking.
 When you file online, they provide you with easy access to track when your e-filed tax return has been received by the IRS, as well as the anticipated date of your refund.
 Here is a screenshot of the TaxAct tax refund status tool.
-It’s easy to use, simply enter your information, click enter, and TaxAct will give you a status update on your tax refund.
+It’s easy to use: simply enter your information, click enter, and TaxAct will give you a status update on your tax refund.